WeslleyRS/WeslleyRS/README.md

 <p>
   Hi 👋, I'm Weslley Rodrigues !
 A passionate CyberSecurity and Data Science student from Brazil.

-  - 🌱 I’m currently studying Python and C++ in Curso em Vídeo
+  - 🌱 I’m currently studying Python and C++ in Curso em Vídeo.

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with CyberSecurity and DevOps.
 </p>